Smallville season 5

-The fifth season of Smallville, an American television series, began airing on September 29, 2005.
+The fifth season of Smallville, an American television series developed by Alfred Gough and Miles Millar, began airing on September 29, 2005 on The WB television network.
 The series recounts the early adventures of Kryptonian Clark Kent as he adjusts to life in the fictional town of Smallville, Kansas, during the years before he becomes Superman.
-The fifth season comprises 22 episodes and concluded its initial airing on May 11, 2006, marking the final season that aired on The WB.
-Regular cast members during season five include Tom Welling, Kristin Kreuk, Michael Rosenbaum, Erica Durance, Allison Mack, John Glover, Annette O'Toole and John Schneider.
+The fifth season comprises 22 episodes and concluded its initial airing on May 11, 2006.
+Regular cast members during season five include Tom Welling, Kristin Kreuk, Michael Rosenbaum, Erica Durance, Allison Mack, John Glover, Annette O'Toole, and John Schneider.
+Durance was promoted after having a recurring role in season four.

-Season 5 deals with the aftermath of the second meteor shower.
-Clark deals with adult life, going to college, a real relationship with Lana, and the loss of someone he loves.
-His distrust for Lex continues to grow, as Clark's professor begins supplying him with evidence of LuthorCorp's secret projects.
-Clark looks to Chloe for support, while Lionel's transformation into a better person draws skepticism from everyone.
-Jensen Ackles, who played Jason Teague, left the show after season four, and Erica Durance became a series regular as Lois Lane.
+Season five deals with the aftermath of the second meteor shower.
+Clark (Welling) deals with adult life, going to college, a real relationship with Lana Lang (Kreuk), and the loss of someone he loves.
+His distrust for Lex Luthor (Rosenbaum) continues to grow, as Clark's professor begins supplying him with evidence of LuthorCorp's secret projects.
+Clark looks to Chloe Sullivan (Mack) for support, while Lionel Luthor's (Glover) transformation into a better person draws skepticism from everyone.
+Jensen Ackles, who played Jason Teague in season four, left the show.
 The writers also brought in Arthur Curry, Victor Stone, and Andrea Rojas, DC Comics superheroes, in three separate guest spots as well as the classic Superman villain Brainiac.

 After spending seasons three and four airing on Wednesday at 8:00 pm (ET), Smallville was moved to Thursday at 8:00 pm, where it stayed for four seasons.
 Season five rose from the previous season, averaging 4.7 million viewers weekly.
-This was the last season to air on the WB Network.
-Season 6 and all following seasons aired on The CW Network following a merger of the WB and UPN networks.
+This was the last season to air on The WB.
+From season six onwards, the series aired on The CW, following a merger of The WB and UPN networks.